 USING EVERY BIT OF THE CORN KERNEL

-kernels go through various milling fibre, gluten and oil.
+fibre, gluten and oil.
 Starch is the largest component and we extract it from the industrial ingredients.
-Protein-rich gluten, also from the endosperm, goes and we sell oil from the germ to the food industry.
-We even use the steep-water - constrained times, it's good to know we're being efficient and sustainable.'
+Protein-rich industry.
+We even use the steep-water constrained times, it's good to know we're being efficient and sustainable.'